disorderedmaterials/dissolve/docs/Index.md

 _Current Version: 0.4.0, 30th May 2019_

-Dissolve is a classical simulation code intended to help in analysing experimental scattering data through generating representative atomic configurations consistent with supplied reference data.
+Dissolve is a classical simulation code intended to help in analysing experimental scattering (diffraction) measurements through generating representative atomic configurations consistent with supplied reference data.
+Its primary use is for disordered systems such as those comprised of (or containing) liquids and glasses, but it can be applied to much more complex systems.

 ## Introduction